-Consider the tips and questions below to help you plan a budget for your new role.
-There’s nothing wrong with participating on a budget; it pays to be fiscally responsible, and planning ahead financially can help you enjoy your bridesmaid experience even more.
+To help you plan ahead and stick to a budget, consider the tips and questions below.
+There’s nothing wrong with participating on a budget; it pays to be fiscally responsible, and with careful planning, you can enjoy your bridesmaid experience without financial stress.

 Attire